-If you decide to have a walk and see at least some of the amazing Kiev murals you may use this interactive map of Kiev Murals -http://kyivmural.com/.
+If you decide to have a walk and see some of the amazing Kiev murals you may use this interactive map of Kiev Murals -http://kyivmural.com/.
 Kievan Serhiy Grishkevich with the help of Google made an electronic map on which he marked the murals created during 2014-2015.
 And in case you need an engaging and caring Kiev private guide to accompany you, get in contact with me!